telerik/kendo-ui-core/docs/php/widgets/combobox/overview.md

 ---
 title: Overview
+page_title: Overview | ComboBox PHP Class
-page_title: How to use the ComboBox PHP class, server-side wrapper for Kendo UI ComboBox widget
+description: "Get started with the ComboBox PHP class in Kendo UI."
-description: Learn how to bind Kendo UI ComboBox for PHP, handle Kendo UI ComboBox Events, access an existing combobox.
+slug: overview_combobox_uiforphp
+position: 1
 ---

-# ComboBox
+# ComboBox PHP Class Overview

-The Kendo ComboBox for PHP is a server-side wrapper for the [Kendo UI ComboBox](/api/javascript/ui/combobox) widget.
+The Kendo UI ComboBox for PHP is a server-side wrapper for the [Kendo UI ComboBox](/api/javascript/ui/combobox) widget.

 ## Getting Started

+### The Basics

-There are two ways to bind Kendo ComboBox for PHP:
+There are two ways to bind a Kendo UI ComboBox for PHP:

-* [local](/php/widgets/combobox/local-binding) - the combobox is bound to PHP array
+* [Locally]({% slug localbinding_combobox_uiforphp %})&mdash;Local binding binds the ComboBox to a PHP array.
-* [remote](/php/widgets/combobox/remote-binding) - the combobox makes AJAX requests and is bound to JSON result
+* [Remotely]({% slug remotebinding_combobox_uiforphp %})&mdash;During remote binding the ComboBox makes AJAX requests and is bound to the JSON result.

-Here is how to configure the combobox for local binding:
+### Configuration

+Below are listed the steps for you to follow when configuring the Kendo UI ComboBox for local binding.

-1. Follow the steps from the [introduction](/php/introduction) - include the autoloader, JavaScript and CSS files.
+**Step 1** Make sure you followed all the steps from the [introductory article on Telerik UI for PHP]({% slug overview_uiforphp %})&mdash;include the autoloader, JavaScript, and CSS files.

-2. Create an array which to which the combobox will be bound to
+**Step 2** Create an array to which the ComboBox will be bound.

+###### Example

         <?php
         $data = array(